ashleychoi1/assignment-java-1/README.md

 ### Question 2: Is Palindrome?

-Create a function that checks if a string is a palindrome.
+Create a function that checks if a string is a palindrome and returns `true` or `false`.
 A palindrome is a word that reads the same way even if you read it backwards.

 Example palindromes: